BuongiornoTexas/rsrtools/README.rst

 Profile Editing Examples
 --------------------------

+The best example of a save file editor is importrsm.py - I deliberately structured this module to act as sample/template for editors using the RSProfileManager class.
+The main() function is structured as follows:

+- Argument parsing.

+- Loading and validating data.

+- Selecting Steam account and Rocksmith profile.

+- Calls to functions that demonstrate the two ways of modifying save data (detailed in the next section).

+- Writing updates to the working folder, and then moving the updated files to steam.

-The RSProfileManager class provides two simple examples of profile editing:
+The RSProfileManager class provides two more simple examples of profile editing:

 - ``RSProfileManager.cl_set_play_counts()``, which is a command line mechanism for setting the 'Learn a Song' play counts for one or more song arrangements.